ethereum/devp2p/discv5/discv5-theory.md

 ### Lookup Procedure

 A discoverer looking for service `s` queries registrars selected from its search table `B(s)`.
 The corresponding wire-format request is specified in [TOPICQUERY].
 Lookup proceeds bucket by bucket, starting from the bucket furthest from `s` and progressing towards buckets closer to `s`.
 For each bucket `bᵢ(s)`, the discoverer selects candidate registrars from that bucket and queries up to `Klookup` of them.

 A registrar may return advertisements for service `s`.
 The discoverer validates the returned advertisements, extracts the advertised ENRs, and de-duplicates them by advertiser identity.
 Advertisements are candidate results for the target service.
 The lookup terminates when the discoverer has collected enough distinct advertisers for its local or service-specific purpose, or when no unqueried registrars remain.
-The required number of advertisers is determined by the application or service using DISC-NG, rather than by the DISC-NG lookup procedure itself.
+This local target is denoted `Flookup` in this document.
+The value of `Flookup` is determined by the application, service binding, or local implementation policy, rather than by the TopDisc lookup procedure itself.
+If fewer than `Flookup` advertisers are found before all available candidate registrars are exhausted, the lookup returns the valid advertisers collected so far.

 The same registrar should not be queried repeatedly during a single lookup unless the implementation has exhausted other candidates and chooses to retry according to local policy.
 If a queried registrar is unreachable, times out, or returns a malformed response, the discoverer treats that query as failed and continues with another candidate.
-Repeated failures may cause the registrar to be temporarily excluded from DISC-NG operations.
+Repeated failures may cause the registrar to be temporarily excluded from TopDisc operations.

 Lookup responses may also include auxiliary ENRs.
 These ENRs are not lookup results; they are auxiliary routing information used to improve the discoverer's search table `B(s)`.
 The recommended auxiliary-ENR selection rule is described in [Auxiliary ENR Selection](#auxiliary-enr-selection).

-The discoverer validates returned ENRs before using them.
-Invalid ENRs are ignored.

 ### Lookup Responses

 A registrar receiving a lookup request for service `s` returns advertisements for that service from its ad cache.
-Lookup responses are encoded as specified in [NODES] or in the DISC-NG-specific response format defined by the wire specification.
+A registrar receiving a [TOPICQUERY] request for service `s` returns advertisements and auxiliary ENRs using the response format defined for `TOPICQUERY` in the wire specification.

 The registrar MUST NOT return expired advertisements.
 If more than `Freturn` advertisements for the service are present in its ad cache, the registrar SHOULD return a pseudo-random subset of at most `Freturn` advertisements.
 The selection procedure SHOULD avoid deterministic bias towards the same advertisers across repeated lookup requests.

 A registrar may also return auxiliary ENRs selected from its view of the service table for `s`.
 These ENRs are not lookup results; they are auxiliary routing information used to improve future registration and lookup operations.

-The requester uses returned auxiliary ENRs to update its local service table `B(s)` after validating the ENRs, checking DISC-NG capability, and applying local DISC-NG usability policy.
+The requester uses returned auxiliary ENRs to update its local service table `B(s)` after validating the ENRs, checking TopDisc capability, and applying local TopDisc usability policy.
 The exact encoding of returned advertisements, auxiliary ENRs, and any topic-distance list is specified in the wire-format document.

 ### Updating the Search Table During Lookup

-The discoverer updates `B(s)` using additional ENRs returned in lookup responses.
+The discoverer updates `B(s)` using auxiliary ENRs returned in lookup responses.

 An ENR learned through lookup is eligible for insertion into `B(s)` only if:

 1. the ENR is valid;
-2. the ENR advertises DISC-NG capability;
+2. the ENR advertises TopDisc capability;
-3. the node is not temporarily excluded by local DISC-NG usability policy;
+3. the node is not temporarily excluded by local TopDisc usability policy;
 4. the node satisfies ordinary Discovery v5 liveness requirements, or is scheduled for ordinary liveness verification.

 Implementations may insert learned ENRs immediately with an unverified flag and verify liveness asynchronously.

 ## Parameters

-The DISC-NG algorithms use the following parameters:
+The TopDisc algorithms use the following parameters:

 | Parameter | Meaning | Default |
 |---|---|---|